nicolasguasca1/batch_send_script/README.md

 ## (3) Setting up the email parameters

 The contents of the email and subject line are controlled by the `config.py` script.
 The config script found in this repo contains empty strings so that different users/clones can have different set-ups.
-This file is included in the .gitignore, so it won't be pushed with any changes.

 1. `txt_message`: Put your main message here.
 2. `gmail_address`: Put your gmail address here.
 3. `subject_line`: Put your subject line here.
-4. There are four other parameters: `scopes`, `credentials`, `port`, and `max_emails`, but only adjust these ify ou know.
+4. There are four other parameters: `scopes`, `credentials`, `port`, and `max_emails`, but only adjust these if you know what you are doing.

 <br>